-Property and Equipment items donated consist of new glass doors and glass wall installation and were valued using fair market value.
+Property and Equipment items donated consist of a glass distraction band and glass wall installation and were valued using fair market value.

 In-kind contributions related to wish granting are restricted to be used in granting wishes.
+In-kind contributions related to special events are restricted for use at those events.
 No other in-kind contributions were received with donor restrictions.